GEAS: An interactive playtest

 "Ugh.
 I rolled a force of 2"

-"Don't forget to add your Force score - which is applied as a bonus anytime you attempt an Action not covered by your other attributes, as well as in combat" says the Architect.
+"Don't forget to add your base Force score - which is applied as a bonus anytime you attempt an Action not covered by your other attribute bonuses, as well as in combat" says the Architect.